jaiminiprajapati/CineMate-MovieApp/README.md

 - **Movie Cards**: 🎞️ Beautifully designed movie cards provide key details about each film, including the title, year, and poster.

-- **Responsive Design**: 📱 MovieLand is designed to be responsive, ensuring a seamless experience across various devices.
+- **Responsive Design**: 📱 Cine Mate is designed to be responsive, ensuring a seamless experience across various devices.

 ## Getting Started 🚀